An event_list is a class for list()

 as.data.table.event_list(x, na.rm = TRUE)

-# S3 method for event_list
+# S3 method for class 'event_list'

 as.data.frame(